Hill 200, Ulu Pandan IV (Mapanyang) 12th February 1942

 On 11/2/1942 Lt-Colonel M.J.
-Anketell, Commanding Officer of 2/4th MG Battalion was ordered to equip all the machine gunners of his battalion that he could possibly muster.
+Anketell, Commanding Officer of 2/4th MG Battalion was ordered to equip all machine gunners of his battalion he could possibly muster (many soldiers had been injured, were lost or whereabouts unknown and others had been killed in action – Japanese invasion began 8 Feb 1942.)
 He was to send them forward to fight as infantry on the 22nd Australian and 44th Indian Brigade’s fronts.

 At about the same time the Signals No. 1 and AA No. 2 Platoons under the command of Capt.
 McEwin also took up positions approximately 300 yards south of feature Hill 200 atop a small hill.
 By 0930 hours on the morning of 12th February the 2/4th made up about half of the total Australian strength of 800 men.

 During the nights of 11th-12th February Australian artillery did a good job keeping the enemy quiet.
 However the next day was a different story.
 The Japanese 18th Division succeeded in pushing between the Australian and Indian positions near Ulu Pandan-Holland Road junction.
 In an attempt to get behind 22nd Brigade’s position the Japanese began an infiltration movement around the northern flank of the machine gunners on Ulu Pandan IV.